Transport in Afghanistan: Taxis, auto rickshaws, and urban public transport

-Due to the lack of public urban transport systems, taxis and auto rickshaws are popular in the major cities, the latter especially in Jalalabad.
-Kabul demanded a much needed public transport system in the 21st century with a rapid increase in traffic and population, but many projects were cancelled or not completed.
-The municipality launched a bus system accompanied by bus stops, the city's first in decades, in March 2021.
-Many urban dwellers ride motorcycles, scooters and bicycles, particularly in Herat, Farah, Lashkar Gah and Kandahar.
+Due to the lack of a modern public urban transport systems, private buses, vans, taxis and auto rickshaws are popular in the major cities, the latter especially in Jalalabad, Herat, Kandahar, and Kunduz.
+In recent years, electric rickshaws and scooters have been introduced in Afghanistan.
+Kabul demanded a much needed public transport system in the 21st century with a rapid increase in traffic and population, but many projects were put on hold.
+The Kabul Municipality recently launched a bus system accompanied by bus stops, the city's first in decades.
+Many urban dwellers ride motorcycles, scooters and bicycles.
+Some people living in rural areas still use donkeys, mules and other animals for transportation purposes, especially in the mountainous terrain.

 Rail

 Afghanistan has a total of four railway connections with three neighboring countries.

 Afghanistan-Iran rail connections

 A rail line from Khaf in Iran to the city of Herat in Afghanistan has been under construction since 2006.
 The Iranian line is a standard gauge.
-It was reported in December 2020 that the Herat-Khaf railway, which is 225 km long, had reached the Ghoryan District in Herat Province of Afghanistan.
+In December 2020 the line had reached the Ghoryan District in Herat Province of Afghanistan.
 Shipment from China can now make its way to as far as Rozanak rail station, which is located about 71 km west of Herat.
+This railway line is being extended from the Rozanak station in Ghoryan District to the Khwaja Abdullah Ansari International Airport in the Guzara District.
+From there it will be extended all the way to Kandahar Province in the southeast and Balkh Province in the west.